aandroulakas/eve-ng-azure/terraform/files/README.md

 In the directory `terraform/files` add your public RSA key (id_rsa.pub).
-Terraform will push this SSH key to the Azure VM.
+Terraform will push this SSH key to the Azure VM from this location.